 I’ll address your specific questions and concerns during live video workshops & in private monthly tutorials.

 with the support of helpful essays, writing exercises & the examination of how other books of poems are made, we’ll achieve a clearer understanding of what’s possible with your poems, even if they are still in progress.

 this once-per year course is limited to 6 participants so your work will receive my full attention.

 “Holly’s help has been invaluable.
 Insightful, incisive, your comments have challenged and guided me to do better—then best.
 Frost was right when he said a poem is never finished, only abandoned.
 Now I feel this work must finally be set free of our careful tending to see if it can fly on its own.” –Karen Anderson

 gather your poems. allow me to help you see the ones that have the most potential for a manuscript.

-study other poetry collections of your choice, to observe how they are constructed
+read other poetry collections of your choice, to study how they are constructed.

 “In working with Holly, I have learned to push the edges of my imagination and creativity.
 I deeply appreciate her unique ability to bring people together for synergistic sharing of self, poetry, life.” –Melissa Fournier